Yankees finally end skid, but issues aren't resolved

 It had been nine days and seven games since longtime play-by-play man John Sterling had put his unique exclamation point on a New York Yankees victory.
 At the end of Wednesday's 8-4 triumph over the Los Angeles Angels, Sterling could have amended his call and belted out, "Thu-uuuuuuugh Yankees finally win!"

-The Yankees lost seven games in a row, so they were due for a little success.
+The Yankees had lost seven games in a row, so they were due for a little success.
 They got it, and with the Boston Red Sox's meltdown in Kansas City, the Yankees, even after winning just their first game since June 12 in Anaheim, are atop the AL East.

 "It is nice," Yankees manager Joe Girardi said.
 "It's been a frustrating week."